pyrite-framework/pyrite-server/README.md

 npm install

 npm run watch
-npm start // this in other terminal
+npm start #this in other terminal
 ```